ansible-collections/community.vmware/docs/community.vmware.vmware_drs_group_manager_module.rst

 Synopsis
 --------
-- The module can be used to add / remove VMs/Hosts groups in a given cluster.
+- The module can be used to add VMs / Hosts to or remove them from a DRS group.